A polymyxin antibiotic is produced by certain Paenibacillus polymer var colistin bacteria strains.

 - Klebsiella pneumoniae.

-As a result, there is a paucity of pharmacological information reporting rational use, which aims to maximize antibacterial activity while minimizing toxicity and development of resistance.
+As a result, there is a lack of pharmacological information reporting rational use, aiming to maximize antibacterial activity while minimizing toxicity and development of resistance.

 Although rates of resistance to colistin have been relatively low, probably due to its infrequent use, there have recently been several outbreaks of infections caused by colistin-resistant bacteria.